NeoTech/CV/README.md

 # Introduction
-Andreas is a senior professional within the IT space of systems development, deployment and security.
-With a broade experience base primarily out of Ecommerce and Fintech companies for the past 20+ years has he shown resilience and proactivity in several companies over the years.
+Meet Andreas, an exceptional senior professional in the IT industry with a strong focus on systems development, deployment, and security.
+With over 20 years of experience primarily gained from leading roles in Ecommerce and Fintech companies, Andreas has consistently demonstrated resilience and proactivity throughout his career.

-Andreas focus is to provide clear technical leadership, praxis and pragmatic approach to problem solving.
-There is rarely a blocker it is just a matter of being able to consume information fast enough in his mind.
+Andreas's main goal is to provide clear technical leadership and a practical, pragmatic approach to problem-solving.
+He thrives on overcoming challenges, believing that there are rarely any obstacles that cannot be surmounted; it's merely a matter of absorbing information swiftly and efficiently.

-Alot of Andreas Experience comes from his background as a freelancer both as fulltime hire and as a Consultant in his own company.
-With broad experience comes alot of things he remembers but might not be fully in memory at all times.
-A truly jack of all trades within the field stemming from a time where the developer had to sit on all the seats and wear all the hats at the same time in the world of startups of early 2000s.
+Having spent a significant portion of his career as a freelancer, both as a full-time hire and as a consultant in his own company, Andreas brings a wealth of experience to the table.
+While he may not have every detail at the forefront of his mind at all times, his extensive knowledge base allows him to recall a multitude of concepts and solutions.
+Andreas truly embodies the spirit of a "jack of all trades" within his field, a testament to the demanding environment of early 2000s startups where developers had to occupy multiple roles simultaneously.

+Throughout his career, Andreas has continuously honed his expertise in IT systems development, deployment, and security.
+His comprehensive skill set encompasses various aspects of the industry, allowing him to seamlessly transition between roles and responsibilities.
+From architecting robust systems to implementing stringent security measures, Andreas possesses a deep understanding of the intricacies involved in building reliable and secure IT infrastructures.

+Moreover, Andreas's leadership qualities have earned him a reputation for fostering collaborative environments that drive innovation and deliver results.
+By cultivating effective communication channels, he ensures that cross-functional teams remain aligned and motivated to achieve their goals.

+In conclusion, Andreas's extensive experience, technical prowess, and innate problem-solving abilities make him an invaluable asset to any freelance hiring agency.
+His proven track record of success and his adaptability to evolving industry trends position him as a trusted partner in driving business growth and ensuring client satisfaction.

 # Work experience - "a slice"